Papooch/nestjs-cls/README.md

-# NestJS CLS
+# NestJS CLS (Async Context)

-A continuous-local\* storage module compatible with [NestJS](https://nestjs.com/)' dependency injection based on [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage).
+A continuation-local\* storage module compatible with [NestJS](https://nestjs.com/)' dependency injection based on [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage).

 > **New**: Version `3.0` introduces [_Proxy Providers_](#proxy-providers) as an alternative to the imperative API.
 (Minor breaking changes were introduced, see [Migration guide](#migration-guide)).

 > Version `2.0` brings advanced [type safety and type inference](#type-safety-and-type-inference).
 However, it requires features from `typescript >= 4.4` - Namely allowing `symbol` members in interfaces.
 If you can't upgrade but still want to use this library, install version `1.6.2`, which lacks the typing features.

-_Continuous-local storage allows to store state and propagate it throughout callbacks and promise chains.
+_Continuation-local storage allows to store state and propagate it throughout callbacks and promise chains.
 It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
 It is similar to thread-local storage in other languages._

 Some common use cases that this library enables include: